A group of young people looks at the camera with a blue filter applied to the photo.

 PR master’s students help bridge the gap between brands and Gen Z

-For companies hoping to successfully market their brands — whether they’re just entering the marketplace or already a household name — research is crucial to anticipating emerging trends and to understanding the what behind the forces that shape culture and conversation and the minds behind the why.
+For companies hoping to successfully market their brands — whether they’re just entering the marketplace or already a household name — research is crucial to anticipating emerging trends, understanding the “what” behind the forces that shape culture and conversation, and learning from the minds behind the “why.”

 Many of those minds are Gen Z, who make up 40% of global consumers.
 So, last year, when we first encountered the opportunity to take a new directed research course, led by professor Matthew Le Veque and industry experts at Acceleration Community of Companies (ACC), we were immediately drawn to the prospect of engaging in dynamic research strategy within a market poised to be dominated by Gen Z.